Hendrix-CS/csci150/projects/project2.md

 ## Warnings

 *   **Get started early**!
 Pick a game and run it by me.
-I am happy to help you think through the design of your program.
+We are happy to help you think through the design of your program.
-*   If you are not confident with the use of functions to structure your code, I highly recommend *first* getting something very basic to work without using functions, then thinking about how to abstract parts of your code into functions.
+*   If you are not confident with the use of functions to structure your code, we highly recommend *first* getting something very basic to work without using functions, then thinking about how to abstract parts of your code into functions.
 Then repeat the process, adding functionality incrementally.
 *   Historically, project 2 is the point in the semester where some students become **tempted to cheat** by copying others' code.
 Do not succumb to this temptation!
+Review the
+    [Academic Integrity](http://ozark.hendrix.edu/~yorgey/ac-integrity-policy.html) guidelines for CSCI.
 Get started early, come for help often.
     You **can** do this project!

 ## What to Hand In